Department of Transport and Main Roads

-The Department of Transport and Main Roads (TMR), is a department of the Queensland Government.
-TMR manages Queensland's 33,000 km state road network, which includes 3,100 bridges.
-TMR also oversees most public transport services throughout the state.
+The Department of Transport and Main Roads (TMR) is a department of the Queensland Government responsible for transport policy and infrastructure.
+TMR manages Queensland's 33,000-kilometre state road network, which includes 3,100 bridges, and is responsible for the licensing and registration of vehicles and watercraft.
+TMR also oversees most public transport services throughout the state via Translink.

-TMR employs almost 12,000 people, and provides customer service centres, marine operation bases and regional and divisional offices.
-The department works with Queensland Rail, port authorities, other state and federal government departments, local governments, industry, and the community.
+TMR employs almost 12,000 people, and operates customer service centres, marine operation bases and regional and divisional offices throughout the state.
+TMR works with Queensland Rail, port authorities, other state and federal government departments, local authorities, industry, and the community.

 History

 TMR was formed in April 2009 by merging Queensland Transport and the Department of Main Roads.

 Translink was previously a separate entity, but has since been merged to be part of TMR.

 Following the 2012 state election, Premier Campbell Newman appointed one Minister for the whole department.
 In 2015, Labor headed by Annastacia Palaszczuk won the state election.
 Jackie Trad was appointed Minister for Transport and Mark Bailey was appointed Minister for Main Roads, Road Safety and Ports.
 Bailey gained the Transport portfolio from Trad after the 2017 state election and the department once again reported to a single minister.